 All CEOs, Directors, Managers, Heads of Department, Supervisors and Senior Personnel are responsible for ensuring all Company Personnel comply with this Privacy Standard and need to implement appropriate practices, processes, controls and training to ensure such compliance.

-Please contact the DPO with any questions about the operation of this Privacy Standard or the GDPR or if you have any concerns that this Privacy Standard is not being or has not been followed.
+Please contact the DPO with any questions about the operation of this Privacy Standard or the UK GDPR or if you have any concerns that this Privacy Standard is not being or has not been followed.
 In particular, you must always contact the DPO in the following circumstances:

 (a) if you are unsure of the lawful basis which we are relying on to process Personal Data (including the legitimate interests used by the Company) (see Section 5.1 below);

 (b) if you believe we need to rely on Consent and/or need to capture Explicit Consent (see Section 5.2 below);